postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-viewing_documentation.md

 Private documentation can only be viewed by its author unless the collection is shared within their Postman Pro or Postman Enterprise Team Library.

-Teammates with “Can View” permissions will be able to oversee progress, while teammates with “Can Edit” permissions will be able to collaborate in writing, revising, and updating documentation.
+Teammates with “Can View” permissions can oversee progress, while teammates with “Can Edit” permissions can collaborate in writing, revising, and updating documentation.

 You must be logged in to your Postman Account to view private documentation.